sematext/docs/docs/tags/index.md

 ### Machine Metadata

-Following tags are collected from the host the agent is running on.
+Following tags are collected from the host the [Sematext Agent](../agents/sematext-agent) is running on.
 They're mapped to the `os.host` tag.

 | Name  | Tag Name  | Description |
 |:--|:--|:--|